owanturist/react-hook-window/README.md

 startSpace: number
 ```

 Space in pixels before the first rendered item.
 It represents either top space for vertical or left space for horizontal [layouts][list-layout].
-Take a look at an illustration in the ["Usage"][usage] section.
+Take a look at an illustration in the [“Usage"][usage] section.

 ### `UseWindowedListResult.endSpace`